-- 1. Select the Stagehand FX you wish to disable temporarily in the Cue Grid. - 2.
-In the Cue Behavior section of the Stagehand FX Editing Pane, deselect the Active field (Figure 183).
+- 1. Select the Stagehand FX you wish to disable temporarily in the Cue Grid. - In the Cue Behavior section of the Stagehand FX Editing Pane, deselect the Active field (Figure 183).
+The EV will not run ques until the Active field is selected again.